When Fear Lives in Your Bones: The Real Price of Taking Up Space

 This is not just anxiety.
 It’s threat assessment—your system running the real risks.
 High performers burn out—or numb out—under this load.

 If you freeze, fawn (placate), dissociate, or break down crying in your car after a confrontation, this is still a trauma response.
-No matter how polished your exterior.
-High-achieving women are more likely to suffer in silence, hide chronic self-doubt, or develop health issues than to admit to “weakness” in hostile workplaces.
+No matter how polished your exterior. driven women are more likely to suffer in silence, hide chronic self-doubt, or develop health issues than to admit to “weakness” in hostile workplaces.

 You’re not uniquely broken for feeling this.
 You’re remarkably resilient for surviving it so well for so long.